 In warmer months, you might take for granted the lush gardens and green trees surrounding you.
 During the winter, however, the presence of greenery, live plants, or a lush bouquet of colorful blooms can literally change your life.
-In scientific studies and in anecdotal evidence, the presence of greenery and flowers has been shown to boost your mood, reduce depression, and create a sense of joy and well-being.
+In scientific studies and anecdotal evidence, the presence of greenery and flowers has been shown to boost one’s mood, reduce depression, and create a sense of joy and well-being.

 Flowers around the house

 Plants have provided nourishment and care to humans for millions of years.
-Instinctively we feel better in our surroundings.
+Instinctively, we feel better in our surroundings.
 Celebrate this ancient bond when the cold winds start to blow.

 Indoor pretty pots